Write In A Worry journal To Ease Your Anxiety At night

 Writing down your worries will release them from your mind, meaning you won’t be so consumed by them before sleep.
 As you’ll be sleeping better, this will, in turn, reduce your stress levels.

 If you struggle to maintain a healthy weight, your worries could be a contributing factor.
 As they often cause issues with sleep, the body starts to crave foods that provide an instant energy hit.
 Unfortunately, these foods are often bad for us, packed full of sugar and fat.

 When you’re going through a period of stress and worry, it can have a direct impact on your weight.
-So, by writing down your worries in a journal at night and getting a good night’s sleep, it can help you to gain more control over your weight too.
+So, writing down your worries in a journal at night and getting a good night’s sleep, can help you to gain more control over your weight too.
 You’ll also have more energy which you can use for exercising for example.

 3) Journal to ease anxiety

 Worry and anxiety go hand in hand.
 Many studies have shown that journals are a great way to reduce anxiety.
 Even those with chronic anxiety can find a worry journal useful in combating the symptoms.